FavourDaniel/SCA-Cloud-School-Application/README.md

 # SCA-Cloud-School-Application

 This repository contains a Python file and Jenkins file for the first assessment exercise given to us at She Code Africa.
-It it solely for the task completion.
+It is solely for the task completion.

 ## Jenkins integration with repo
 I made use of an EC2 instance which I created in AWS to directly install Jenkins and integrate my github repo to the job build ensuring to use a port 8080.